Back to Blog

 Summary

-In this blog, we discuss the crucial differences between resilience vs redundancy in networking.
+In this post, we discuss the crucial differences between resilience versus redundancy in networking.
 Learn how to optimize your network for seamless performance.

 Predictability in network flows is the ability to consistently deliver traffic from one point to another, even in the face of disruptions.
 Yet, establishing predictability has its share of challenges.
 Learn all about resilience in networking and how it relates to redundancy.